Zia-ul-Haq: Hudood Ordinance

-In 1980 the "Zakat and Ushr Ordinance, 1980" was implemented.
-The measure called for a 2.5% annual deduction from personal bank accounts on the first day of Ramadan, with Zia stating that the revenues would be used for poverty relief.
-Zakat committees were established to oversee distribution of the funds.

-In 1981 interest payments were replaced by "profit and loss" accounts (though profit was thought to be simply interest by another name).
-Textbooks were overhauled to remove un-Islamic material, and un-Islamic books were removed from libraries.

-Eating and drinking during Ramadan was outlawed, attempts were made to enforce praying of salat five times a day.

 Blasphemy ordinances

-To outlaw blasphemy, the Pakistan Penal Code (PPC) and the Criminal Procedure Code (CrPC) were amended through ordinances in 1980, 1982 and 1986.
-The 1980 law prohibited derogatory remarks against Islamic personages, and carried a three-year prison sentence.
+To outlaw blasphemy, the PPP and the Criminal Procedure Code (CPC) were amended through ordinances in 1980, 1982, and 1986.
+The 1980 law prohibited derogatory remarks against Islamic personages and carried a three-year prison sentence.
 In 1982 the small Ahmadiyya religious minority were prohibited from saying or implying they were Muslims.
-In 1986 declaring anything implying disrespect to the Islamic prophet Muhammad, Ahl al-Bayt (family members of Muhammad), Sahabah (companions of Muhammad) or Sha'ar-i-Islam (Islamic symbols) was made a cognisable offence, punishable with imprisonment or fine, or both.
+In 1986, stating or doing anything that implied disrespect to the Islamic prophet Muhammad, Ahl al-Bayt, Sahabah, or Sha'ar-i-Islam was made a cognisable offence, punishable with imprisonment, a fine, or death.

 Madrassa expansions

-Traditional religious madrassass in Pakistan received state sponsorship for the first time, under the General Zia-ul-Haq's administration, their number grew from 893 to 2,801.
-Most were Deobandi in doctrinal orientation, while one quarter of them were Barelvi.
-They received funding from Zakat councils and provided free religious training, room and board to impoverished Pakistanis.
+Traditional religious madrassas in Pakistan received state sponsorship for the first time, under General Zia-ul-Haq's administration, their number grew from 893 to 2,801.
+Most were Deobandi in doctrinal orientation, while one-quarter of them were Barelvi.
+They received funding from Zakat councils and provided free religious training, room, and board to impoverished Pakistanis.
 The schools, which banned televisions and radios, have been criticised by authors for stoking sectarian hatred both between Muslim sects and against non-Muslims.

 Cultural policies

 In a 1979 address to the nation, Zia decried the Western culture and music in the country.
-Soon afterwards, PTV, the national television network ceased playing music videos and only patriotic songs were broadcast.
+Soon afterward, PTV, the national television network, ceased playing music videos and only patriotic songs were broadcast.
 New taxes were levied on the film industry and most of the cinemas in Lahore were shut down.
 New tax rates were introduced, further decreasing cinema attendances.

 It was under Zia and the economic prosperity of his era that the country's urban middle and lower-middle-classes expanded and Western 1980s fashion wear and hairstyle spread in popularity, and rock music bands gained momentum, according to leftist cultural critic Nadeem F. Paracha.

 Welfare of the people with disabilities

-During his tenure, he oversaw passing of an ordinance for the welfare of people with disabilities.
+During his tenure, he oversaw the passing of an ordinance for the welfare of people with disabilities.
 The ordinance is called "The Disabled Persons (Employment and Rehabilitation) Ordinance, 1981" and it was passed into law on 29 December 1981.
-It provides the measures for the employment, rehabilitation and welfare of the people with disabilities.
+It provides measures for the employment, rehabilitation, and welfare of people with disabilities.